k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

   * K2view Kubernetes Docker images, depending on the required projects.

-  * Mailbox ID and the Cloud Manager's URL.
+  * Mailbox ID and the Cloud Manager URL.